Zane-Liao/cs336/README.md

 I have only written traditional machine learning algorithms and theories implemented in R language or numpy before, so I often get stuck when coding.

-- I will search for some public solutions on the Internet.
-People with NLP foundation will be able to code better.

 - My coding time frame is the same as the Stanford deadline.
 Considering that they have a good foundation and the help of the teaching assistant, it should not be a big problem to complete it